-Chattanooga kick-started the miniature golf course craze after Garnet Carter created Tom Thumb Golf miniature course on Lookout Mountain in 1927.
+Did you know Chattanooga isn't just the home of McOmie Family Dentistry but kick-started the miniature golf course craze after Garnet Carter created Tom Thumb Golf miniature course on Lookout Mountain in 1927.
 But the River City has a lot more to offer.
-The unique culture and history of the Tennessee state make it a melting pot for pulsating annual celebrations you don't want to miss out on when you get there.
-Here are some annual events and festivities worth checking out in Chatta.
+The unique culture and history of the Tennessee state make it a melting pot for things to do in Chattanooga and pulsating annual celebrations you don't want to miss out on when you get there.
+Here are some annual events and festivities worth checking out in Chatt.

 3 Sisters Bluegrass Festival

 Bring traditional and modern bluegrass, the classical music of the Appalachian region in the U.S is a time to meet your favorite traditional American root musicians like Yonder Mountain String Band, Dan Tyminski, Ricky Skaggs, and Del McCoury.
 The American root genre owes its origins to the Appalachian region, and since Chattanooga city is a big part of the area, you can bet they know how to party.
 The Downtown Riverfront festival, the other name for the 3 Sisters Bluegrass Festival, is free for everyone every Fall.

 Wine Over Water Food and Wine Festival

 Another festival that comes to the Walnut Street Bridge every Fall is the Wine Over Water Food and Wine Festival.
 More than 100 wineries open up their best bottles on the bridge to a background of live music performances on the historic bridge.
 There's a small entry fee to get a pass to the delightful evening festivities.
 Smaller events around the bridge go throughout the weekend, and all the proceeds go to the preservation of Chattanooga's historical sites.